xfordx058/SimplexSolver/docs/Simplex_DOC.md

 ### 11) Quick mental model (one-paragraph)
 - Think of the tableau as a spreadsheet where each row is a basic variable expressed in terms of others plus a number (RHS).
 Each pivot step picks a column to enter (it looks promising for improving the objective) and a row to leave (smallest positive ratio keeps solutions feasible).
 The pivot algebra (normalize + eliminate) swaps the entering variable into the basis and records the arithmetic so you can follow it step-by-step.

+If you'd like, I can now:
+- (A) insert inline comments directly into `public/js/solver.js` (I will add beginner-friendly comments and short examples in the code), or
+- (B) append a short worked example to this file showing exact inputs and the first two tableaus produced by the current implementation (so you can compare the app's output to the doc).

+Tell me which option you want next and I'll implement it.

 ---